HelpGiveThanks/Drafts/Wiki/BugGenie changes for HGT copy.md

-###How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub, v1.0 Notes
+###Movie Notes for How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub, v1.0

 Copyright 2014 by David Matson
 Creative Commons